purs-nix/purs-nix/docs/derivations.md

 - `esbuild`: Arguments to pass to `esbuild` when bundling.
 - `module`: The module whose `main` function will be turned into an executable.
-Note: turning this off will not disable the separate compiling of dependencies.

 ## app
 `app { name = "my-command"; version = "1.0.0"; }` is a derivation containing an executable at `bin/my-command` that will execute the `main` `Effect` of the module `Main`.